 Program Director, Case Coordination: Chelsea Hilton

 Chelsea oversees Code of Support’s case coordination program, assisting service members, veterans and families (SMVF) across the country by directly connecting them to the services and support that meet their immediate, short and long term needs.
 She helps provide wrap around services by vetting individual cases and organizations, tapping into various types of resources, tracking progression, and following up even after the needs are met.
 Chelsea is actively involved in advocating for SMVFs and finding creative ways to help Americans bridge the civilian-military divide.
 Prior to joining COSF, Chelsea worked in customer service, advocacy, and fundraising positions with The Housing Foundation, TD Bank, Colleges Against Cancer, and Susan G. Komen Race for a Cure.
 She attended the University of Maine and holds a Bachelor of Arts degree in Psychology with a minor in Child and Family Development.
 She is the granddaughter of a Vietnam Veteran and a cousin to several active duty service members.
 Through her passion of serving, she is extremely honored to be working with and supporting our military/veteran communities.

-Kate Hurney joined Code of Support Foundation in February of 2016 as a Program Specialist for the PATRIOTlink program.
+Kate Hurney joined Code of Support Foundation in February of 2016.
+She is a Development Specialist for the organization assisting with fundraising, events, and communications.
 Having shared office space with COSF at her previous non-profit, Kate witnessed first hand the success of the Case Coordination team in navigating services for those in the military space with complex needs.
 Kate has a background in operational management, primarily in the financial and legal sectors.
 She looks forward to contributing to the success of the PATRIOTlink program and is proud to have joined the dedicated team at COSF.